christianvoigt/argdown/docs/guide/loading-custom-plugins-in-a-config-file.md

+---
+title: Loading custom plugins
+meta:
+    - name: description
+      content: How to load custom plugins in a config file
+---

 # Loading custom plugins in a config file

 Now let's add our toy plugin from the [previous section](/guide/writing-custom-plugins.html) into Argdown and run it.
 We can use an `argdown.config.js` file for that (Read the guide on configuration for more information on [how to run custom processes](/guide/running-custom-processes)):